Buying someone a special gift is not always the easiest task to get right.

 Like a lot of products, watches can be bought with full confidence online if you’re buying from a trusted retailer.

-At the Melbourne Watch we take pride in offering our customers a completely hassle free online purchasing experience.
+At the Melbourne Watch Company we take pride in offering our customers a completely hassle free online purchasing experience.
 This includes free shipping and a 30 day returns policy.
-Our watches also come with a 24-month manufacturers’ warranty.
+Our watches also come with a 2 year international manufacturers’ warranty.